-Some cleft palate bottles are considered assisted-delivery bottles, meaning the parent can pulse the bottle or nipple to assist the flow of milk into the baby's mouth.
-The Mead Johnson is an assisted delivery bottle - it's a soft bottle that's easily squeezed in rhythm with your baby's suck and swallow pattern.
+Some cleft palate bottles are considered assisted delivery bottles, meaning the parent can pulse the bottle or nipple to assist the flow of milk into the baby's mouth.
+The Mead Johnson and the Dr. Brown bottles are assisted delivery bottles - it's a soft bottle that's easily squeezed in rhythm with your baby's suck and swallow pattern.